Sabari2005/-NYD-HACKATHON---AI-Powered-Knowledge-Retrieval-with-Agentic-RAG-/model/readme.md

 ## Screenshots
 <img src="../assets/pinecone.png">

-## Offline RAG model
+## Offline implementation of RAG using Ollama

-- In the `rag2Ollama.ipynb` file we have implemented the **offline ollama model** for our Agentic Rag pipeline
+- In the `rag2Ollama.ipynb` file we have implemented the **offline llama 3.3 70b model** for our Agentic Rag pipeline
-- But this model requires High end GPU because the Ollama offline model is **high gpu intensive model**
+- But this model requires High end GPU because the llama offline model is **high gpu intensive model**
 - this implementation gives us more faster responses than a api endpoint

 ### Installation Steps